medibloc/panacea-governance/proposals/2022-10-upgrade-v2-0-5-dragonberry/README.md

 https://github.com/medibloc/panacea-mainnet/blob/master/panacea-3/v2.0.5/upgrade.md

 If you are using the 'cosmovisor', please build the new 'panacead' binary manually and put that under the 'upgrade' directory.
 The auto-download is not supported yet because the appropriate version of the 'libwasmvm.so' must be installed manually before starting the auto-download.

+## Details of Upgrade Time

+The proposal targets the upgrade proposal block to be 7695777, anticipated to be on Monday October 24, UTC 04:00.
+Note that block times have high variance, so keep monitoring the time.
+See countdown [here](https://www.mintscan.io/medibloc/blocks/7695777).

+The upgrade is anticipated to take approx 30 minutes, during which time, there will not be any on-chain activity on the network.

+In the event of an issue at upgrade time, we should coordinate via the validators channel in discord to come to a quick emergency consensus and mitigate any further issues.